mrgaaron/docs/reference/Device.md

 List of `Sensor` objects attached to the device.
 Sensors may be added and deleted after creating a device, but keep in mind that deleting a sensor will remove all of its historical data.

+If sensors are frequently created or removed from a device, it might make sense to split up sensors into multiple smaller devices that each have a more consistent configuration.

+TempoIQ's storage engine is optimized for devices with relatively few long-living sensors.
+You may find yourself frequently creating/deleting sensors on a device, or having devices with more than 30-50 sensors.
+If this is the case, consider splitting your sensors across several devices with smaller, more consistent configurations.

 #### Attributes vs. sensors